 If you suffer an animal bite, make sure to clean it thoroughly.
 If signs of infection begin to appear, seek medical attention as soon as possible.

 The owners of animals are responsible for animals’ actions and can be held liable for the injuries they cause.
-An attorney can explain more about how to seek compensation for the damages and losses associated with an animal bite.
+A dog bite lawyer can explain more about how to seek compensation for the damages and losses associated with an animal bite.